nish-aj/E2E-data-science-project/README.md

 # facial-emotion-recog
-Contains the analysis for recognizing emotions
+Contains the analysis for recognizing emotions using knn